-Land held on trust under a discretionary, fixed or unit trust is subject to the trust surcharge which is a higher rate of land tax (trust land tax rates) and a lower land tax threshold (currently \$25,000).
+Land held on trust under a discretionary, fixed or unit trust is subject to a higher set of rates (trust land tax rates) and a lower land tax threshold (currently \$25,000).

 Some trusts may be excluded from the trust rate of land tax and may instead be taxed at the general rate of land tax.